Neosclerocalyptus

-Neosclerocalyptus was an extinct genus of glyptodont that lived during the Pliocene, Pleistocene, and Holocene of Southern South America, mostly Argentina.
-It was small compared to many Glyptodonts at only around 2 meters long and 360 kilograms.
+Neosclerocalyptus is an extinct genus of glyptodont that lived during the Pliocene, Pleistocene, and Holocene of Southern South America, mostly Argentina.
+It was small compared to many glyptodonts at only around 2 meters long and 360 kilograms.

 Etymology

 The genus name Neosclerocalyptus is a modification of the name of its synonym, Sclerocalyptus, and derived from the Greek roots neo- meaning "young" or "new", scleros meaning "hard", and -calyptos meaning "covering", referring to the armored carapace of the animal.
 The type species, N. ornatus, specific name meaning is "adorned" after the patterns on the holotype osteoderms.